domesticcatsoftware/DCIntrospect/readme.md

 * Displays a views origin & size, including distances to edges of main window
 * Move and resize view frames during runtime using shortcut keys
 * Logging of properties of a view, including subclass properties, actions and targets (see below for an example)
-* Logging of accessibility properties — useful for UI automation scripts (see below for details)
+* Logging of accessibility properties — useful for UI automation scripts
 * Manually call setNeedsDisplay, setNeedsLayout and reloadData (for UITableView)
 * Highlight all view outlines
 * Highlight all views that are non-opaque